 - Cleaner simulation logs: No duplicate events needed.

-Use multi-pathway events for real-world situations that simultaneously impact belongingness and burdensomeness, like job loss or bereavement.
+Use multi-pathway events for real-world situations that simultaneously impact belongingness and burdensomeness, like financial strain, prolonged isolation, or relationship disruption.